your safety in grizzly bear territory

 ————————————————

 can says bear sprayTrip cost for each each Grand Teton National Park trip member includes part of the cost of bear spray, which is required for everyone to carry.
-Each trip member is required to attend a ranger program on safe bear spray use and watch an online video and read about bear spray before they go hiking, biking, kayaking or even walking away from developed areas.
+Each trip member is required to attend a ranger program on safe bear spray use and read about bear spray before they go hiking, biking, kayaking or even walking away from developed areas.
 The ranger programs are offered every day at at least one Grand Teton National Park visitor center.

 spraying bear spray from a can